-Columns 67-71 Centre-assigned accession number 72-74 Subaccession number 75-79 Sequence number
+Columns 67-71 Entry number 72-74 Subentry number 75-79 Sequence number

-Accession number (columns 67-71, optional).
-Columns 67-71 contain the five-character accession number assigned by the originating centre to a given work7.
-Column 67 is the centre identification character (see page 1.4); columns 68-71 contain a centre-assigned entry number,8 allowing 9,9989 entries for each centre identification character (e.g., A0198).
-The entries will appear on the exchange file in ascending order by accession number.
+Entry number (columns 67-71).
+Columns 67-71 contain the five-character entry number assigned by the originating centre to a given work8.
+Column 67 is the area character (see page 1.4); columns 68-71 contain a centre-assigned entry number,9 allowing $9,998^{10}$ entries for each area character (e.g., A0198).
+The entries will appear on the exchange file in ascending order by entry number.

-An accession number is associated with one work throughout the life of the EXFOR system.
-If an entry is deleted from the system, the accession number is not reassigned to another work.
+An entry number is associated with one work throughout the life of the EXFOR system.
+If an entry is deleted from the system, the entry number is not reassigned to another work.

-Subaccession number (columns 72-74, optional).
-Columns 72-74 contain a three-digit subaccession number assigned by the originating centre.
-The subaccession number is used to divide an entry into a number of subentries while maintaining an interrelationship between the subentries (i.e., all subentries within a given entry contain the same accession number).
+Subentry number (columns 72-74).
+Columns 72-74 contain a three-digit subentry number assigned by the originating centre.
+The subentry number is used to divide an entry into a number of subentries while maintaining an interrelationship between the subentries (i.e., all subentries within a given entry contain the same entry number).
 Each subentry may be conceptually thought of as an individual data set (a data table and its associated descriptive information).
-Up to 99810 subentries (data sets) may be associated with each entry (work), i.e., subaccession numbers are sequentially assigned within each entry, starting at 1 and increasing toward 998.
+Up to 998^{11} subentries (data sets) may be associated with each entry (work), i.e., subentry numbers are sequentially assigned within each entry, starting at 1 and increasing toward 998.

-A subaccession number is associated with a table throughout the life of the EXFOR system.
-If a subentry is deleted from the system, the subaccession number is not reassigned to another data table within the same entry.
+A subentry number is associated with a table throughout the life of the EXFOR system.
+If a subentry is deleted from the system, the subentry number is not reassigned to another data table within the same entry.

-7 Leading zeros should always be included on an exchange file.
+8 Leading zeros should always be included on an exchange file.

-8 See NRDC Protocol, for more information on the assignment of accession numbers.
+9 See NRDC Protocol, for more information on the assignment of entry numbers.

-9 The integer 9999 is reserved for use in identifying the end of an exchange file (see Chapter 2).
+10 The integer 9999 is reserved for use in identifying the end of an exchange file (see Chapter 2).

-10 The integer 999 is reserved for use in identifying the end of an entry or a file (see Chapter 2).
+11 The integer 999 is reserved for use in identifying the end of an entry or a file (see Chapter 2).

-Sequence number (columns 75-79, optional).
-Columns 75-79 contain a five-digit sequence number, which is used to uniquely define a record within a subentry (all records within a subentry are labelled with the same subaccession number).
+Sequence number (columns 75-79).
+Columns 75-79 contain a five-digit sequence number, which is used to uniquely define a record within a subentry (all records within a subentry are labelled with the same subentry number).
 The numbering is sequential within a subentry.
-Up to 99,99911 records may be associated with each subentry, i.e., the record numbering within each subentry begins at 1 and increases sequentially toward 99998.
+Up to $99,999^{12}$ records may be associated with each subentry, i.e., the record numbering within each subentry begins at 1 and increases sequentially toward 99998.